JAC T9 review and buyer’s guide

 SAFETY

-Looking at the standard kit list it does seem as though it has enough acronyms to pass the five-star standard, with stuff like front and rear autonomous emergency braking, speed sign recognition, and a driver monitoring camera system.
-It also comes with five airbags.
+Looking at the standard kit list it does pass the five-star standard, with stuff like front and rear autonomous emergency braking, speed sign recognition, and a driver monitoring camera system.

-But it’s not entirely unfair to infer that some big questions surround some of the basic destructive crash tests like the frontal offset test at 50km/h with a 40 per cent overlap with an oncoming vehicle, the full-width test at 50km/h or the teeth-gritting oblique pole test at 32km/h and at a 35-degree angle.
+But it’s fair to question how it does in some of the basic destructive crash tests like the frontal offset test at 50km/h with a 40 per cent overlap with an oncoming vehicle, the full-width test at 50km/h or the teeth-gritting oblique pole test at 32km/h and at a 35-degree angle.
+The JAC T9 passes them all with good results.
+The only minor point deduction is for the rear passenger in the full-width test at 50km/h.

 Recent fellow Chinese brand Cherry with the Tiggo 7 managed to snag terrible crash performances in these tests, getting a ‘weak’ chest protection score in the frontal offset test, and ‘weak’ chest protection in the oblique pole test.